microsoft/vsts-extension-retrospectives/README.md

 ## Use

+Please note: the screenshot examples use light mode and dark mode interchangeably because both are supported!

 ### 1. Open Retrospectives Extension

  Navigate to the Azure 'Boards' tab in your account on the left hand navigation.